Mounties

 Detachments

-A detachment is a section of the RCMP which polices a local area.
+A detachment is a section of the RCMP that polices a local area.
 Detachments vary greatly in size.
 The largest single RCMP detachment is in the city of Surrey in British Columbia, with over a thousand employees.
 Surrey has contracted with the RCMP for policing services since 1951.
 The second-largest RCMP detachment is in Burnaby, also in British Columbia.
 Conversely, detachments in small, isolated rural communities have as few as three officers.
 The RCMP formerly had many single-officer detachments in these areas, but in 2012 the RCMP announced that it was introducing a requirement that detachments should have at least three officers.

 As of 2022, several large Indigenous communities do not have RCMP detachments and are instead served by detachments in much smaller non-Indigenous communities.